 The Pareto Principle or the 80-20 rule states that 80% of the outcome must come from 20% of the input.

 This is a very complicated task which is why you need a project manager like us to coordinate everything for you.

 Variable costs are elements that change its value throughout the course of the project.
 This includes the hourly labour rates, equipment rental, and excavation fees.
 This is opposed to fixed costs or the items that never change their price.

 To reduce construction costs, identify all the variable costs in your project before putting them out for tendering.
 You need to control these or else it’ll blow your budget.
 Put them on a strict schedule in your project’s timeline, as much as possible.
 If you don’t have means to control these things, we recommend that you look for fixed costs counterparts.
 Create a deal with the tradies and suppliers when needed.

-Prepare an extra budget for excavation costs
+Prepare for excavation costs

 Excavation fees are considered as variable costs so prepare for the unexpected.
 It is included in the tender documents as a provisional sum, meaning it’s only the cost consultant’s estimation and the accurate price is yet to be defined.
 Some builders will ask you to pay a higher provisional sum for excavation costs because they want to include the contingency budget early.
 Of course, you can confirm this from the builders.

 Ask your supplier about the more cost-efficient alternatives to the building products you’re about to use.

 For instance, you can substitute real stone slabs with engineered stone slabs.
 Also, metal roofing might be better than concrete roof tiles.
 It’s low maintenance, light, and involves fewer trusses.